Netflix Anime U.S. Catalog Has ‘One Punch Man’ Season 1 English-Dubbed And More

 — Zoro (@Zahadrajput) March 12, 2017

 Netflix had recently confirmed that it was producing Godzilla anime, which is a first for the creature that has terrorized humans in more than 60 feature films over the last several decades.
-Other exclusive anime titles that Netflix will offer, include, AJIN: Demi-Human, Kuromukuro, Magi: Adventure of Sinbad, Blame!, Gantz: O, Little Witch Academia, Cyborg 009 Call of Justice and Perfect Bones.
+Other exclusive anime titles that Netflix will offer, include, AJIN: Demi-Human, Kuromukuro, Magi: Adventure of Sinbad, Blame!, Gantz: O, Little Witch Academia, Cyborg 009 Call of Justice, and Perfect Bones.

 [Featured Image by Yusuke Murata/One Punch Man/Viz Media]